Selected fines connected to visual monitoring in EU

 You can find the original material on this case here.

-9. Severe fine for local shop owner in Hungary
+9. Severe fine for a local shop owner in Hungary

 Country